 Insider designers to fit in and stand out in Wicker Park; think Kamm pants and mules.

 The Robey is the highest building for miles around; the view from the Up Room, on the rooftop, confirms it.
-Low-slung sofas are slouch-ready by the bar, or beyond the floor-to-ceiling glass there’s the terrace looking out to the twinkling skyline and up to the iconic Robey spire.
+Low-slung sofas are slouch-ready by the bar, or beyond the floor-to-ceiling glass, there’s the terrace looking out to the twinkling skyline and up to the iconic Robey spire.
+Guests can secure their spot with priority access at 4:30pm, half an hour before the bar opens to the outside patrons.
 The Second Floor lounge, above Café Robey, is designed for work or play; it’s as well suited to a laptop-side coffee from Colectivo coffee as it is to refined cocktails and light bites with one eye on the streetscape outside.
+Head to the rooftop Cabana Club ($15 per person) for drinks with a view; to the east you'll spot Chicago's soaring John Hancock building and the tops of neighbouring churches – you might even catch a passing L train or two.

-A selection of modern-American yummies based on the Café Robey menu is available in your room, 8am to 10pm daily.
+A selection of modern-American yummies based on the Café Robey menu is available in your room, 8am to 10pm daily, as is dinner from the Lounge menu from 3pm to 10pm.

 The Robey sits on the bustling intersection of Damen and Milwaukee Avenues, where the creative neighbourhoods of Wicker Park and Bucktown meet.
 It’s just over three miles to the Loop, Chicago’s skyscraper-laden central business district.